• Skip to primary navigation

 Searing

 Searing the chicken after sous vide adds a lot of flavor.
-The secrets to getting a good sear are to dry the chicken and have a very hot searing pan.
+Drying the chicken and having a very hot searing pan are the secrets to getting a good sear.

 First, I rest the chicken on paper towels and pat the chicken as dry as I can.